Welcome to Special Education

 District 2 is a member of the North DuPage Special Education Cooperative (NDSEC), a comprehensive special education program that provides appropriate services to children ages 3-15 who have exceptional needs.
 Students who are found eligible for special education services have an Individualized Education Program (IEP) developed annually.

 Services are provided to children with mild to severe impairments, including those who have speech and language impairments, specific learning disabilities, emotional disturbances, deaf-blind children, children who have cognitive disabilities, physical impairments, other health impairments, autism spectrum disorders, developmental delays, traumatic brain injuries, and children with multiple disabilities.
 To the extent possible, the students are educated within the least restrictive environment (LRE) of the school community.
-District 2's percentage of students educated in the LRE is higher than the state average.

 The District provides special education instruction and related services within its three schools.
 A student’s IEP team may recommend that a student receive services in a program outside of the District when a student’s needs cannot be met in the existing school program.

 A student unable to attend school because of a temporary, chronic, or long-term medical disability may be eligible to receive home/hospital tutoring.
 Call your student’s school principal for information.

 The District follows set procedures for the identification, evaluation, and placement of special education students per federal and state regulations.
 Copies of those regulations/documents are available to parents upon request from the Illinois State Board of Education (ISBE) website, www.ISBE.net.